fwupd/fwupd/plugins/redfish/README.md

 No vendor ID is set as there is no vendor field in the schema.

+## Quirk Use

+This plugin uses the following plugin-specific quirks:

+### RedfishNetworkDevicePath

+The NetworkManager-defined `Path` which is connected to the BMC.

+Since: 1.6.2

 ## Setting Service IP Manually

 The service IP may not be automatically discoverable due to the absence of